Manikanta-484/SanRadiance-Internship-/README.md

 ### ⚠️ Notes
-Ensure MongoDB service is running locally or that your Atlas connection is correct.
+-Ensure MongoDB service is running locally or that your Atlas connection is correct.
-Change "SECRET_KEY" in server.js to a more secure value before deploying.
+-Change "SECRET_KEY" in server.js to a more secure value before deploying.
-Default MongoDB database name is simpleapp.
+-Default MongoDB database name is simpleapp.
 You can change it in the connection URL.
-If you see Module not found for react-icons/fa, install it:
+-If you see Module not found for react-icons/fa, install it:

 ```bash
 npm install react-icons